alizain/fsdb/README.md

 All children of a node can inherit properties from a common file.
 This is especially useful when all the files in a directory are related in some way.

 By default, common properties are extracted from any file with the name `common`.
-This can be configured in `config.commonProps`.
+This can be configured in `config.commonFile`.

 **content/shasekishu/common.yaml**
 ``` yaml